Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-Coffee speak is almost a language of its own so not knowing these terms is nothing to be ashamed of but with this list, you should be speaking the coffee lingo in no time.
+Coffee speak is almost a language of its own, so not knowing these terms is nothing to be ashamed of, but you should be speaking the coffee lingo in no time with this list.

 Coffee Terms Glossary